istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

     sleep.legacy to httpbin.bar: 200
     {{< /text >}}

-* Also verify that there are no authentication policies or destination rules (except control plane's) in the system:
+* Also verify that there are no authentication policies or destination rules (except control plane ones) in the system:

     {{< text bash >}}
     $ kubectl get peerauthentication --all-namespaces